 All of BigCommerce’s newest V3 APIs are exclusively available via OAuth.

-Gzip compression on API responses to reduce bandwidth usage
+Gzip compression on API responses reduce bandwidth usage.

-Better security as all OAuth tokens are scoped to particular endpoints
+Requests are more secure, as all OAuth tokens are scoped to particular endpoints.

-- Get a Client ID and an Access Token, by creating an API Account within the control panel.
-You’ll want to make sure the account has the correct Scopes for the API endpoints you need to access.
+- Get an access token, by creating an API account within the control panel.
+Make sure the account has the correct scopes for the API endpoints you need to access.
 We recommend that you provide the minimum scopes that your application requires to function, as a good security practice.